Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

 ```

 This import mechanism works like `#include` directive in C preprocessor,
-the `from . import` construct will automatically intercepted by the LBuild interpreter and
+the `from . import` construct will automatically intercepted by the LConfig interpreter and
 be replaced with the content from `./module/LConfig`

 You can also address file in the deeper hierarchy of the directory tree, for example